The Australia-Korea Emerging Designer Exchange Program 2018 Winners Announced!

 Congratulations to our 2018 Korean Winners:

-The program includes International travel to South Korea (1 week in Seoul) and Australia (1 week in Brisbane and Sydney) where the designers will visit trade events, investigate the local fashion industry, attend workshops and be led by industry mentors.
+For the 2018 program – the designers will take part in an exciting exchange of ideas and cultural experience.
+The program includes International travel to South Korea (1 week in Seoul) and Australia (1 week in Brisbane and Melbourne) where the designers will visit trade events, investigate the local fashion industry, attend workshops and be led by industry mentors.
 The designers will have the opportunity to collaborate with international designers.

 This is all possible with the support of The Department of Foreign Affairs and Trade who has partnered with the Australian Fashion Chamber to promote, strengthen and develop Australian Fashion and Design by nurturing fashion leaders.

 If you’d like to learn more about this initiative:

 Learn more about DFAT grant

 Learn more about DFAT/Australian Fashion Chamber Agreement

 Emerge website main image photo by Clea Garrick.